joshdewhurst/wvpp-training/README.md

 - `conclusion.html`: Conclusion of the training.
 - `summary.html`: Summary of key points from the training.

-## How to Use
-1. Clone the repository to your local machine.
-2. Open `index.html` in a web browser to view the training program.
-3. Navigate through the modules using the grid layout on the landing page.

 ## Disclaimer
 This training program is a simplified version of the full training used at SFAF.
 It includes the core content to demonstrate my coding capabilities but does not include quizzes and some other interactive elements present in the full training.